mwhawkins/HealthPoint/README.md

 HealthPoint capstone project for undergraduate computer science program.

+Some features:
-This project incorporates geographical (GIS) routing, geolocation services (for check-in/check-out at a location) and provides custom health input forms to collect patient data from clinicians out and about in the community.
-It also has the ability to review and edit prior data collected by location and/or patient.
-The application uses route optimization to identify best (shortest) routes for the mobile clinician to take for their planned patient visitations.
+* This project incorporates linear geographical (GIS) routing, geolocation services (for check-in/check-out at a location), a geocoding API and provides custom health input forms to collect patient data from clinicians out and about in the community.
+* It also has the ability to review and edit prior data collected by location and/or patient.
+* It can save routes for future reference with authenticated protection from unauthorized editing/deletion.
+* The application uses route optimization to identify best (shortest) routes for the mobile clinician to take for their planned patient visitations.

-This was an academic project, so it has no ability currently to store protected data and was not intended for production use in its current state.
-With some work, it may hold commercial promise.
+This was an academic project, so it has no ability currently to store personally identifiable data (SSN's) and was not intended for production use in its current state.

-If you decide to use this codebase in your project, please refer to the license.
+If you decide to use this codebase or any part thereof in your own project, please refer to the license.